AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### 2.3 Editing an Appointment : `editAppointment` OR `ea`

 Use this command if you wish to edit an existing appointment in CLInic.
-You would require the appointment details, specifically patient's NRIC, date, and start time.
 Existing values will be updated to the input values.

 **Format:**